linpengcheng/PurefunctionPipelineDataflow/README.md

   This method is simple, reliable, and reusable.
 Bugs in the software industry emerge endlessly.
   In the final analysis, they are not standardized enough.
-Just like the manufacturing industry, even the smallest screws have detailed standard specifications and quality control methods in terms of size, shape, material, and craftsmanship.
+Just like the manufacturing industry, even the smallest screws have detailed standard specifications and quality control methods in terms of size, shape, material, strength, hardness, corrosion resistance, and craftsmanship.
   This kind of production method is The ultimate way to eliminate bugs.
   The gap between the two industries is the gap between the era of handicraft industry and the era of modern standardization.